CaracalI/writeups/README.md

 # writeups
 my writeups of ctf challenges &amp; machines
-htb writeups are protected: to unlock a file the password is : base64(flag)
+htb writeups of active machines or challenges are protected: to unlock a file the password is : base64(flag)